Organisational structure and supply chains

 - Suppliers’ own ethical policy is communicated to both their supply base and all employees within their organisation

-Ethical risk assessments are required for all suppliers.
-We reserve the right to terminate our relationship with a supplier if issues of noncompliance with our policies are discovered and/or noncompliance is not addressed in a timely manner.
+All suppliers are managed through the NWF Risk Assessment, which includes an Ethical Risk Assessment.
+We reserve the right to terminate our relationship with a supplier if issues of non-compliance with our policies are discovered and/or noncompliance is not addressed in a timely manner.

 Policies in relation to slavery and human trafficking